 UW Cytogenetic Services and Molecular Genetics

 Cytogenetics involves the study of human chromosomes in health and disease.
-Chromosome studies are an important laboratory diagnostic procedure in prenatal diagnosis, in certain patients with mental retardation and multiple birth defects, in patients with abnormal sexual development, and in some cases of infertility or multiple miscarriages.
+Chromosome studies are an important laboratory diagnostic procedure in prenatal diagnosis, in certain patients with intellectual disabilities and multiple birth defects, in patients with abnormal sexual development, and in some cases of infertility or multiple miscarriages.
 Cytogenetic analysis is also useful in the study and treatment of patients with malignancies and hematologic disorders.
 New techniques allow for increased resolution of chromosome banding patterns, permitting differentiation of a greater number of abnormalities.

 In July 2002, Waisman Center Cytogenetics and WSLH Cytogenetics merged to form UW Cytogenetic Services (UWCS).
 The UWCS laboratory is certified through the Clinical Laboratory Improvement Act (CLIA), the College of American Pathologists (CAP), and is approved by the Childhood Oncology Group (COG).
 We provide chromosome analysis on a variety of specimens, including amniotic fluid, chorionic villus samples, tissue biopsies, products of conception, peripheral blood, bone marrow, lymph nodes, solid tumors, and pleural effusions.
 Cytogenetic studies are performed for prenatal diagnosis, to investigate infertility, to aid in identifying the cause of spontaneous abortions, to aid in determining the etiology of congenital anomalies, mental retardation, and learning disabilities, and to identify acquired chromosome abnormalities associated with neoplasia.